Welcome to the EIB Net Just So good morning if you are in the Pacific time zone, wherever you are.

 And so where are the cries of gridlock, folks?

-Normally something like this would happen if the Republicans were responsible for shutting down action on some bill.
+Normally, something like this would happen if the Republicans were responsible for shutting down action on some bill.

 It's all their fault.

-The obstructionist Republicans.
+The obstructionist Republicans, right?

-Now here comes the Keystone XL pipeline.
+Now, here comes the Keystone XL pipeline.

 The Democrats in the Senate shoot it down.